center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-customauth.md

     cd modules
     mkdir mymodule

-Since this is a custom module, it should always be enabled in the configuration.
+Since this is a custom module, it should always be enabled.
+Therefore we create a `default-enable` file in the module.
+We do that by copying the `default-enable` file from the `core` module.

+    cd mymodule
+    cp ../core/default-enable .

 Now that we have our own module, we can move on to creating an authentication source.